ASAP Rocky: Business ventures

-In October 2011, Rocky signed a record deal with Sony Music Entertainment worth $3 million ($1.7 million of which was earmarked for his solo work; $1.3 million earmarked to fund his company).
-Rocky said that he sought a "bigger platform" for him and his collective with the deal.
+In October 2011, Mayers signed a record deal with Sony Music Entertainment worth $3 million ($1.7 million of which was earmarked for his solo work; $1.3 million earmarked to fund his company).
+Mayers said that he sought a "bigger platform" for him and his collective with the deal.
 His first studio album planned to be under the deal, but it allowed him to continue releasing mixtapes through Sony/RED.
 Fellow rapper and A$AP Mob member A$AP Ferg also signed a joint venture deal with the RCA-distributed Polo Grounds Music; Ferg released his single "Work", for digital retail via various platforms.
-He later announced an official remix featuring Rocky, French Montana, ScHoolboy Q and Trinidad James.
+He later announced an official remix featuring Mayers, French Montana, ScHoolboy Q and Trinidad James.

 In 2013, he and ASAP Mob co-founder ASAP Bari released his A$AP merchandise brand, and went to collaborate with high-profile fashion designer and close friend Raf Simons.
-On October 2, 2014, A$AP Rocky announced he had officially signed a contract for worldwide representation with William Morris Endeavor.
+On October 2, 2014, Mayers announced he had officially signed a contract for worldwide representation with William Morris Endeavor.
+In February 2016, Guess released a collaboration with Mayers called GUE$$, which was inspired by Mayers’ admiration for the brand's vintage '90s clothing that he wore while growing up.

-In February 2016, Guess released a collaboration with Rocky called GUE$$, which was inspired by Rocky's admiration for the brand's vintage '90s clothing that he wore while growing up.
+In 2022, Mayers launched his own brand of whisky called Mercer + Prince.
+It was officially launched on the Revolt TV show, Drink Champs, during a segment in a two-hour long interview.
+In 2023, he collaborated with Gucci (Guilty perfume advertisements), Puma (sneakers in collaboration with F1) and with Bottega Veneta on a campaign based on paparazzi candids.